 At the Portland Japanese Garden yesterday, one of the docents called it "a peak day for the Garden", and she was right.
 After a couple weeks of rain, the sun came out for most of the day, the light was almost other-worldly for this time of year, and the maples were in full color.
 A great day for taking photos.

-There were a lot of professionals and semi-pros wandering around with their portable studio kits - multiple giant SLR bodies and lenses and tripods jammed into huge armored back packs; ordinary civilians with humongous handheld entertainment devices ("phones"), often stuck onto hard to avoid bumping into selfie-sticks; a few younger photography enthusiasts with compact SLRs hanging from their necks; but hardly any pocket cameras, a category of digital device that seems to be going the way of the dinosaur.
+There were a lot of professionals and semi-pros wandering around with their portable studio kits: multiple giant SLR bodies and lenses and tripods jammed into huge armored back packs.
+Ordinary civilians held humongous handheld entertainment devices ("phones"), often stuck onto hard to avoid bumping into selfie-sticks.
+A few younger photography enthusiasts sported compact SLRs hanging, Japanese tourist style, from their necks.
+But hardly any pocket cameras, a category of digital device that seems to be going the way of the dinosaur.
 Yes, most newer phones are capable of taking stunning and detailed monitor-friendly images, so it's no wonder that small digital cameras are redundant for most people.

-All photos taken with a Canon Elph 790IS, no photoshopping.
+All photos of the Portland Japanese Garden taken with a Canon Elph 790IS, no photoshopping.
 Click or tap on any picture for a larger, higher def image.

 These are my guitars, and besides an old Danelectro Silvertone bass, they're the only guitars I own.
 They each have a purpose in life, and in the upcoming weeks I'll get into details about each one.
 For now, a quick run down: